hashicorp/terraform-google-terraform-enterprise/examples/shared-vpc-with-internal-load-balancer/README.md

 # or install dashboard as necessary.
 curl --insecure --location https://localhost:8443/session

-# Destroy the compute resources.
+# Destroy the compute resources in the service project.
 # This step may need to be repeated if destruction of the database
 # instance times out.
 GOOGLE_PROJECT="$SERVICE_PROJECT" terraform destroy \
   -target module.service

-# Destroy the VPC.
+# Destroy the VPC in the host project.
 GOOGLE_PROJECT="$HOST_PROJECT" terraform destroy \
   -target module.host

-# Destroy the service accounts.
+# Destroy the service accounts in the service project.
 GOOGLE_PROJECT="$SERVICE_PROJECT" terraform destroy \
   -target module.service_account
 ```